Free Website Content - Security and RSS

 Nick Bradbury of Bradsoft/NewsGator seems

-to be proactive, designing FeedDemon with security in mind.
+to be proactive, designing FeedDemon with security in

-downloaded.
-FeedDemon also contains hard-coded warnings
+automatically downloaded.
+FeedDemon also contains hard-coded

-related to specific file types.
+warnings related to specific file types.

-Developers of ByteScout took a different approach
+Developers of ByteScout took a different

-download anything without user intervention for each download.
+intervention for each download.

 Unfortunately, not all RSS readers, aggregators